Concepts

 Formula (spreadsheet)

 A spreadsheet formula is an expression you enter into a spreadsheet cell to calculate a value, process text, retrieve data, or perform some other task that returns a result.
 Formulas can contain functions, cell references, operators, as well as numbers, text, and other values.
-A formula always starts with the equal sign
+A formula always starts with the equal sign =, which tells the spreadsheet to evaluate the expression instead of treating the entry as plain text.

-is blank, the formula returns an empty value.=IF(A1="", "", GPT("Write a tagline for", A1))
+=IF(A1="", "", GPT("Write a tagline for", A1))

 Function (spreadsheet)

 A spreadsheet function is a predefined formula that performs a specific task in a spreadsheet, such as calculating values, processing text, or retrieving data.
 Functions always return a result.
 Functions typically take one or more parameters as input, which tell them how exactly to perform their task and generate their result.
-For example, the
+For example, the SUM function adds values:

-Functions can be divided into native functions, which are built into the spreadsheet software, such as
+Functions can be divided into native functions, which are built into the spreadsheet software, such as SUM in Excel and Sheets, and custom functions, which come from user scripts or third-party software, such the GPT function in GPT for Excel and GPT for Sheets.

-function in GPT for Excel and GPT for Sheets.You can use a function on its own (a simple formula) or combine it with other functions to create more complex formulas, optionally with nesting and conditional logic.
+You can use a function on its own (a simple formula) or combine it with other functions to create more complex formulas, optionally with nesting and conditional logic.

 Model

 Large language model (LLM) used in a GPT for Work add-on.
 You select the model in the add-on sidebar.
-The available models depend on the add-on and whether you are an API key or have access to cloud-hosted models or local models through custom endpoints.
+The available models depend on the add-on and whether you are using an API key or have access to cloud-hosted models or local models through API endpoints.
 See the complete list of supported models.

 Cloud-hosted model